-But make sure that when you make this particular dish that you think clean, clean, clean.
+Given that when you make this particular dish that you think clean, clean, clean.

 I am very fanatical about making sure everything is ultra clean.

-It’s very important to be sure that you do not introduce any bacteria into your food by carelessly preparing raw meat.
+It is critical that you do not introduce any bacteria into your food by carelessly preparing raw meat.

-Just be sure that you are working with very freshly cut meat, a clean grinder, clean food processor with clean blades and a spotless working space.
+Make sure that you are working with very freshly cut meat, a clean grinder, clean food processor with clean blades and a spotless working space.

 How to Make Kibbeh Nayeh

-I cut the meat into strips so that they more easily grind in the grinder.
+Cut the meat into strips so that they more easily grind in the grinder.

-Then I place the ground lamb into a large bowl.
+Soak the bulgar in cold water, set aside, place the ground lamb into a large bowl.